mendersoftware/mender-docs/03.Client-installation/05.Use-an-updatemodule/docs.md

-Whether you need to install a new application onto your devices, update some files, or perform some other operation of your choosing, the Update modules are an option worth considering; they reduce the size of artifact, and time of the deployment compared to full system updates and can extend the Mender client to handle any type of software update.
+Whether you need to install a new application onto your devices, update some files, or perform some other operation of your choosing, the Update modules are an option worth considering; they reduce the size of artifact, and time of the deployment compared to Operating System updates and can extend the Mender client to handle any type of software update.

 ## Install a new Update Module